jedisct1/piknik/README.md

 ## Usage (staging server)

-Run the following command on the staging server (or use `runit`, whatever):
+Run the following command on the staging server (or use `runit`, `openrc`, `systemd`, whatever to have it run as a background service):

 ```bash
 $ piknik -server